ablanco1950/Drone-Detection_Yolov10/README.md

 Test_drone-detection_SeveralModels_Yolov10.py

+Visually checking:

+Images 10, 16, 18, 30 and 32 are not detected

+Images 7 and 35 are incorrectly detected

+Images 15, 17, 19 and 33 are detected, although with a certain imprecision

+The rest of the 39 images are detected with precision

+It would be  80-70% precision

 === Training

-The project comes with an optimized model: last17epoch.pt
+The project comes with an optimized model: last33epoch.pt

 To obtain this model, the following has been executed: